Ayushpatel2026/MovieWhiz/README.md

     npm install
     ```

 3.  **Set Environment Variables:** You need to configure the following environment variables.
-It's highly recommended to use a `.env` file for this, but you can also set them directly in your shell.

     - Create a `.env` file in the backend directory and add the following:

       ```
       GEMINI_API_KEY=YOUR_GEMINI_API_KEY
+      LLM_PROVIDER=gemini
       AUDD_API_TOKEN=YOUR_AUDD_API_TOKEN
       FIREBASE_SERVICE_ACCOUNT_KEY='{ "type": "...", ... , "private_key": "..." }' # Paste the entire JSON string on one line
       ```

     - **Explanation of Variables:**

+      - `LLM_PROVIDER`: The LLM Expert uses this variable to switch between different LLM Providers.
+I have used the Gemini LLM and the Gemini API key below, but you may choose to use any other LLM Provider by extending the `LLMProvider` interface.
-      - `GEMINI_API_KEY`: Your API key for the Gemini LLM.
-Obtain this from the Google Cloud Console.
+      - `GEMINI_API_KEY`: If you choose to use GEMINI - Obtain this from the Google Cloud Console.
+Otherwise you can use any LLM provider by extending the `LLMProvider` interface and obtaining the appropriate API key.
       - `AUDD_API_TOKEN`: Your API token for the Audd.io music recognition service.
       - `FIREBASE_SERVICE_ACCOUNT_KEY`: The JSON service account key from your Firebase project.
 This key is necessary for the backend to interact with Firebase services (like Firestore). **Important:** Ensure you paste the entire JSON content of the key file into the `.env` file **on a single line**.